 When looking for a more upscale community to settle down in, you might consider Naples.
 Naples has become one of the most lively retirement communities, known for its beautiful beaches, fishing, golfing, and boutique shopping.
 Events throughout the year include large festivals, arts, the “Stone Crab” festival, an annual film festival — even the US Open Pickleball Championship takes place in Naples!

 The biggest draw to Naples for most retirees is the beaches.
-The 17 miles of award-winning, white-sand beaches include beaches known for finding shells, beautiful beachfront condo property, and the historic and picturesque Naples Pier which draws the local fishermen and photographers from all over.
+The 17 miles of award-winning, white-sand beaches are known for finding shells, hosting beautiful beachfront condo properties, and the historic and picturesque Naples Pier which draws the local fishermen and photographers from all over.

 Naples is a community that encourages people to exercise, eat well, connect with others, and enjoy a positive outlook on life -- all of which promotes longer, healthier living.

 Finally, one would be remiss not to mention the breathtaking Naples beach sunsets.
 One evening spent on a sandy Naples beach and you will be in awe as the beautiful Florida sun begins to descend beyond the horizon.
-You’ll witness the skies becoming rich with vibrant colors, glistening off the often calm waters of the Gulf of Mexico.
+You will witness the skies becoming rich with vibrant colors, glistening off the often calm waters of the Gulf of Mexico.
 You may even see a dolphin fin or two off in the distance.
 As you soak it all in, the occasional sounds of seagulls nearby will be the only thing interrupting your moments of peace and tranquility.
 Truly a paradise.

 2. Palm Beach

 On the other side of the state from Naples, you’ll find another top US destination for retirees: Palm Beach.
 People know about Palm Beach.
 This upscale community is home to some of the wealthiest people in the country and many celebrities including Jimmy Buffett, Michael Jordan, Olivia Newton-John, Jack Nicklaus, Donald Trump, and Tiger Woods.
 In fact, 18 out of the state's 42 wealthiest people live in Palm Beach.

-Forbes ranked Venice on their list of top 25 places to retire in the country, ranking it primarily on economic factors such as cost of living, tax benefits for retirees, and overall future economic outlook.
+Both Forbes and Retirement Living have ranked Venice among the top places to retire in Florida, ranking it primarily on economic factors such as cost of living, tax benefits for retirees, and overall future economic outlook.